After a divorce with children, many of us are left wondering “I thought I got divorced to escape this madness?”

 Become a Co-Parenting Champion

-In an effort to help other families get to this healthy co-parenting stage, I put together the Co-Parenting Challenge – a free, 5-day email series that will help educate and motivate you to build that strong, life-changing, co-parenting relationship.
+In an effort to help other families get to this healthy co-parenting stage, we put together Becoming a Co-Parenting Champion eBook – a free eBook that will help educate and motivate you to build that strong, life-changing, co-parenting relationship.

 Not only for the sake of your sanity, but also for the sake of your children.